microsoft/azure-pipelines-yaml/design/node10-agent-support.md

     },
 ```

 Initially, the agent is going to package both v6 and v10 Node runtimes, and leave the current v6 workflow unaltered.
-A feature flag `UseNodeV10RuntimeForNodeHandler` will be introduced to the Node handler to switch between the v6 and v10 backends.
+A feature flag `AGENT_USE_NODE10` will be introduced to the Node handler to switch between the v6 and v10 backends.

-A new agent handler -- Node10Handler -- will be added to the agent.
+The Node v10 switching mechanism will be implemented by the existing `NodeHandler.cs` class.

 ## Rolling out feature